elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 ---
 published: true
 layout: post
-title: "OpenSuSe on MacBook Pro 6,2"
+title: "openSUSE on MacBook Pro 6,2"
 author: Karim Elatov
 categories: [os]
 tags: [linux,opensuse,nvidia,grub,udev]
 ---
-### OpenSuSe Leap 42.2
+### openSUSE Leap 42.2
 I had an old mac book pro laying around and I wanted to install linux on it.
-I have been reading good things about SUSE/OpenSUSE so I decided to give it a try.
+I have been reading good things about SUSE/openSUSE so I decided to give it a try.
 When I went to the download page the first download link was for the beta version, so I decided to try the Leap 42.2 Beta version.
 I downloaded the ISO and burned it to a DVD.
 After that I inserted the DVD into the drive and rebooted.
 Right after the boot chime, I held the "**C**" key and it booted from the DVD.
 If you look at the [SDB:Installation on a Mac](https://en.opensuse.org/SDB:Installation_on_a_Mac) page, they recommend leaving some of the Mac OS X partitions intact, but I decided to completely wipe everything and just use **rEFIt** (or **rEFInd**) to sync the **GPT** partition.

-#### OpenSuSe Install
+#### openSUSE Install
 After the DVD boots you will see the GRUB menu for it:

 ![opensuse-booting](https://seacloud.cc/d/480b5e8fcd/files/?p=/opensuse-mbp/opensuse-booting.jpg&raw=1)